Data check: From Garfield Sobers to Jacques Kallis, a look at the greatest all-rounders in Tests

 |3

-In the aforementioned table, the final name is perhaps one that does not come up in too many debates about the best allrounders.
+In the aforementioned table, the final name is perhaps one that does not come up in too many debates about the best all-rounders.
 And, perhaps, that’s fitting, given Daniel Vettori went about his work in the most unassuming manner for most of his career.
 The former New Zealand captain was always regarded as a bowler of great pedigree but his resolute lower-order batting came to the fore as his career progressed.
 It was only 13 years into his career, that he scored more than one Test century in a calendar year (three in 2009).

 Which brings us to some obvious names that are missing from the elite list mentioned above: Keith Miller, Imran Khan, Richard Hadlee and Shaun Pollock.